 They could also demonstrate the presence of “ocular dominance columns”.

-This discovery illustrates, first, the bran’s high degree of plasticity immediately following birth and, second, how important it is that the brain receives arch variety of visual stimuli during this period.
+This discovery illustrates, first, the brain’s high degree of plasticity immediately following birth and, second, how important it is that the brain receives a rich variety of visual stimuli during this period.

 The Nobel Prize in Physiology or Medicine 2004